kubenow/KubeNow/CONTRIBUTING.md

 * If a pull request has gotten little or no attention, consider improving the description or the change itself and ping likely reviewers again after a few days.
 Consider proposing a change that's easier to include, like a smaller and/or less invasive change.
 * If it has been reviewed but not taken up after weeks, after soliciting review from the most relevant reviewers, or, has met with neutral reactions, the outcome may be considered a "soft no".
 It is helpful to withdraw and close the PR in this case.

-### Merging a Fixes into an Existing Stable Branch (if any)
-It is often best practice to keep development of cutting-edge features not embedded into a stable branch, rather in the master.
-However just as often hot fixies need to be merged both in the master and in the stable branch.
-While in the former case this will happen automatically via a related pull requested, in the latter scenario it is necessary to perform a manual merge of any fixies in the stable branch (unless an automated process is in place).
-Thus this section's goal is to provide a short useful workflow on how to merge any fixies into an existing stable branch:

-1. Checkout the master and pull it: `git checkout master && git pull`
-2. Checkout the fix branch in order to pull it locally if not present: `git checkout latest-fix-branch`
-3. Only now move into the stable branch by checking it out: `git checkout existing-stable-branch`
-4. Merge the pulled fix branch inside the stable branch `git merge latest-fix-branch`
-5. Make sure there are no unsolved conflicts and that the fix's code have been correctly embedded.

 ### Code Style Guide
 Please follow the style of the existing codebase: